cmorris616/qualipy/readme.md

 1. Change to the root directory of the project
 1. **Optional** Create and activate a virtual environment
 1. Execute `pip install -r requirements`
-1. If using Linux, execute `run.sh`,  This will handle cleaning, building, installing, and running tests using the QualiPy test project (qualipy-test) and setup is complete.
-If not, proceed to the next step.
 1. Change to the `qualipy` folder
 1. Ensure that the `dist` folder is removed (or at least empty)
 1. Execute `python -m build`